ibm-cloud-docs/solution-tutorials/multi-region-serverless.md

 ## Before you begin
 {: #prereqs}

+1. Cloud Internet Services requires you to own a custom domain so you can configure the DNS for this domain to point to Cloud Internet Services name servers.
 1. Install all the necessary command line (CLI) tools by [following these steps](https://console.bluemix.net/docs/cli/index.html#overview).

 ## Configure a custom domain

+The first step is to create an instance of IBM Cloud Internet Services (CIS) and to point your custom domain to CIS name servers.

-1. Get a custom domain such as *mydomain.com*
+1. If you do not own a domain, you can buy one from a registrar such as [godaddy.com](http://godaddy.com).
-1. Create a Cloud Internet Services instance
-1. Register the custom domain with Cloud Internet Services
+1. Navigate to the [Internet Services](https://console.bluemix.net/catalog/services/internet-services) in the {{site.data.keyword.Bluemix_notm}} catalog.
+1. Set the service name, and click **Create** to create an instance of the service.
+1. When the service instance is provisioned, set your domain name and click **Add domain**.
+1. When the name servers are assigned, configure your registrar or domain name provider to use the name servers listed.
+1. After you've configured your registrar or the DNS provider, it may require up to 24 hours for the changes to take effect.

+   When the domain's status on the Overview page changes from *Pending* to *Active*, you can use the `dig <your_domain_name> ns` command to verify that the new name servers have taken effect.
+   {:tip}

+Exposing {{site.data.keyword.openwhisk_short}} actions through a custom domain will require a secure HTTPS connection.
+You should obtain a SSL certificate for the domain and subdomain you plan to use with the serverless back-end.
+Assuming a domain like *mydomain.com*, the actions could be hosted at *api.mydomain.com*.
+The certificate will need to be issued for *api.mydomain.com*.

-1. Obtain a wildcard SSL certificate and private key for **.mydomain.com*.
-One can use Let's Encrypt via https://zerossl.com/.
-At some point you'll need to create DNS record of type TXT in CIS DNS to prove you are the owner of the domain.
+You can get free SSL certificates from [Let's Encrypt](https://letsencrypt.org/).
+During the process you may need to configure a DNS record of type TXT in the DNS interface of Cloud Internet Services to prove you are the owner of the domain.
+{:tip}

+Once you have obtained the SSL certificate and private key for your domain make sure to convert them to the [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format.

-1. Convert the Certificate CRT to PEM format:
+1. To convert a Certificate to PEM format:
    ```
    openssl x509 -in domain-crt.txt -out domain-crt.pem -outform PEM
    ```
-1. Convert the Private Key to PEM format:
+1. To convert a Private Key to PEM format:
    ```
    openssl rsa -in domain-key.txt -out domain-key.pem -outform PEM
    ```